 Set Sail to Michaelmas Cay

-When you join us for this Sail and Snorkel Michaelmas Cay tour you will experience the picturesque serenity of Michaelmas Cay first-hand as one of the strictly limited number of daily visitors to this gorgeous sand cay in the middle of Australia’s Great Barrier Reef.
+When you join us for this Sail and Snorkel Michaelmas Cay tour, you will experience the picturesque serenity of Michaelmas Cay first-hand as one of the strictly limited numbers of daily visitors to this gorgeous sand cay in the middle of Australia’s Great Barrier Reef.

 Experience Our Itinerary

-A 5-star catered buffet lunch is served on board Ocean Spirit and afterwards, reef activities resume.
+Enjoy a 5-star catered buffet lunch served on board Ocean Spirit and afterwards, reef activities resume.
 Get in the water again, or maybe try your hand at bird watching and see how many species of seabirds you can spot.

-After four hours at Michaelmas Cay, an afternoon tea is served on board – so tuck into a tropical fruit platter and cake of the day!
+After four hours at Michaelmas Cay, tuck into afternoon tea onboard – a tropical fruit platter and cake of the day!